 Of course, you don’t need to track all these metrics – just find ones that suit your goals.
 For instance, track impressions if you want to increase brand awareness.
 However, the conversion rate is more important to track to generate more leads.

+If you’re ready to get your brand seen, start small, stay consistent, and keep learning.
 You’ll also want to hop on this train if you want to bring the right audience to your doorstep.
-Find out which paid ad trends work for competitors and get in the game.